BarbaricLadder/Pin/README.md

-I test stuff here to better leanr how to use some things
+I test stuff here to better learn how to use some things